meanmodemoda/msdv-data-structures/week02/week02_README.md

       22 Barclay Street- basement chapel,

-I created a function to check if an address contains the `"Street"` keyword, if so return the address before and including `"Street"`.
+I created a function to check if an address contains the `"Street"` keyword, if so return the text up to `"Street"`.

 ```javascript